 I have a soft spot for the Stuart Mill Spider-orchid (Caladenia cretacea) too.

-What are you most looking forward to about your new job?
+What are you most looking forward to in your new job?

 I’m really excited about being part of the team.
 I’ve worked across most of these reserves for a really long time and I’ve offered input and worked really closely with Bush Heritage senior ecologist Matt Appleby and Bush Heritage Regional Reserves Manager Victoria Jeroen van Veen but now I’ll be part of the team instead of a partner.